mslinn/go-ethereum-walkthrough/Tours/setup.md

   INFO [06-27|15:47:52] Persisted trie from memory database      nodes=1 size=149.00B time=159µs gcnodes=0 gcsize=0.00B gctime=0s livenodes=1 livesize=0.00B
   INFO [06-27|15:47:52] Successfully wrote genesis state         database=lightchaindata                                  hash=34d0fe…3093f4
   ```

 ## Start the New Ethereum Network  {#start}
+TODO: I think the following is probably wrong; the light protocol seems inappropriate for what we need to demonstrate.

+The `geth` node uses the [light client protocol](https://github.com/ethereum/wiki/wiki/Light-client-protocol) for this walkthrough.
+Ethereum&apos;s light client protocol allows for small devices such as the [Raspberry Pi](https://www.rs-online.com/designspark/exploring-ethereum-with-raspberry-pi-part-1-getting-started) to join the network, download block headers as they appear, and only validate certain pieces of state on-demand as required by their users.

 4. This is not a test network, it is a private, live Ethereum network:
   ```bash
   $ geth --syncmode light --cache 64 --maxpeers 12 \